 This tradition has developed rapidly in all layers of the population.
 Or was it a memory of old customs?
 In Babylon as a slave drew lots of royalty, becoming king of a day (but being killed at the end of his reign) and in Rome during Saturnalia (celebrating the god Saturn) during the winter solstice: during one day masters and slaves were on treated as equals – they even ate at the same table -, a king was elected for the day.
 The king could achieve what he wanted and give pledges.

-Then under Louis XIII, the ladies of the court use to draw lots.
+Then under King Louis XIII, the ladies of the court use to draw lots.
 The winner became the queen for a day and could request a vow to the king.
 This was quickly abolished by his successor Louis XIV.

 In the same period (14th century) the custom of “the king drinks” appeared.
 Whoever got a piece of cake with a bean inside had to offer a drink to the whole assembly.
 It is said that the stingiest use to swallow the bean not to have to pay.
 Thus appeared porcelain charms, as they were more difficult to swallow.
-The real beans were replaced by porcelain charms representing Jesus in the 18th century (and a Phrygian cap during the French revolution and nowadays all kind of things).
+The real beans were replaced by porcelain figurines representing Jesus in the 18th century (and a Phrygian cap during the French revolution and nowadays all kind of things).

 Actually, the first beans were put in king cakes because they were a symbol of fertility (the bean is the first vegetable growing in spring after the winter solstice).